 I was born in 1948 in Rotterdam, the Netherlands.
-I am 46 years married with Corrie van Deutekom.
-We have four children, two daughters and two sons, between 37 and 44 years old.
+I am 51 years married with Corrie van Deutekom.
+We have four children, two daughters and two sons, between 42 and 49 years old.
 We also have nine grandchildren, four grandsons and five granddaughters.
 They were born on Christmas-day 1997, Friday 12 March 1999, Thursday 17 October 2002, Tuesday 8 November 2005, Tuesday 26 May 2009, Monday 10 October 2011, Wednesday 13 June 2012, Sunday 7 December 2014, and Monday 9 February 2015.
 My second youngest grandchild, my two eldest children, Corrie, and I are all Sunday children.

-From October 1998 till April 2007, I worked at Eindhoven University of Technology and the University of Amsterdam.
-From 1998, I did mainly research in the areas of concurrency theory, theory of programs, and theory of number systems.
+From October 1998 till December 2009, working at Eindhoven University of Technology and the University of Amsterdam, I did mainly theoretical work in the areas of programming, concurrency, logic, and number systems.
 From December 2009 till March 2013, I was jobless and doing unpaid research.
 Since March 2013, I am officially retired.
 From my retirement till now, I am cutting down on doing research.

 I get easily excited over all kinds of major and minor issues that, in my opinion, bear witness of ignorance, injustice, etc. So you are warned.